gchq/sleeper/docs/usage/trino.md

 ### Transactions

-Database transactions would help to avoid situations such as an index table containing data, but a base table not holding the correponding record, due to an error occurring during ingest.
-Trino supports transactions, but Sleeper does not.
+Database transactions would help to avoid situations such as an index table containing data, but a base table not holding the correponding row, due to an error occurring during ingest.
+Trino supports transactions, but Sleeper does not support transactions across multiple tables.

 At the moment, during an insert operation, the Trino plugin creates a number of partition files in S3 and then updates the Sleeper state store.
 The files are not available to query until the state store has been updated, and this update is